 2. Old leaves

 Old strawberry leaves will turn yellow once they have finished growing.
 This is the natural process of leaf replacement.
 Simply pinch these leaves off at the base of the plant.
-They will be more susceptible to pest attack.
+They will be more susceptible to pest attack so it is best to remove them.

 Snip the leaves off with secateurs if the stems are too difficult to pinch off.
 This will keep the plant neat and give it more room to grow new leaves.